1936 Marquette Golden Avalanche football team: Wisconsin

-In their 1935 meeting, Marquette defeated the rival Wisconsin Badgers 33–0 and with many players returning from that squad entered the game as an eight to five favorite.
-On the road at Camp Randall Stadium the Golden Avalanche were victorious 12–6.
-Both of Marquette's touchdowns came on a pair of Arthur Guepe receptions from Ray Buivid in the first and third quarters.
+On October 3, Marquette opened its season with a 12–6 victory over Wisconsin on the road at Camp Randall Stadium.
+Art Guepe scored on touchdown passes from Ray Buivid in the first and third quarters.
 The Badgers responded with their lone touchdown in the fourth quarter when Irv Windward threw a three-yard touchdown pass to Roy Bellin.
-Although the Badgers outgained the Golden Avalanche in total offense 201 yards to 177, they lost the game 12–6.
+Although the Badgers outgained the Golden Avalanche in total offense 201 yards to 177, they lost the game, 12–6.